home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

     @callback
     def async_remove(self):
-        # Clean up resources or tasks associated with the flow
+        """Clean up resources or tasks associated with the flow.""" if self.task_one:
-        if self.task_one:
             self.task_one.cancel()